Iximche: Modern history

 In 1960 the ruins of Iximche were declared a National Monument under governmental decree 1360 of the Congress of the Republic of Guatemala, published in May 1963.
 In 1980, during the Guatemalan Civil War, the ruins were chosen as a meeting place between Maya leaders and the guerillas, as a result of which the guerillas stated explicitly that they would defend indigenous rights in the so-called "Declaration of Iximche".
 In 1989 an important Maya ceremony was carried out at the site in order to reestablish the ruins as a sacred place for indigenous ceremonies.

-United States President Bush visited the site on March 12, 2007.
-Local Maya priests said that they would be conducting purifying rites after his visit to cleanse the area of "bad spirits" brought by the president, who they said persecuted their "migrant brothers" in the United States.
-"We reject this portrayal of our people as a tourist attraction," a spokesman, Morales Toj, said.

 From 26–30 March 2007 Iximche was the site of the III Continental Summit of Indigenous Peoples and Nationalities of Abya Yala.
 The meeting's closing "Declaration of Iximche" committed delegates to a struggle for social justice and against "neoliberalism and other forms of oppression."

 Tourism

 The majority of visitors to Iximche are indigenous Maya, at the weekend the site attracts about 250 visitors per day.
 Comparatively few tourists visit the ruins and the majority that do are Guatemalan nationals.
 Modern aj qʼijab (Maya priests often referred to as "daykeepers" in English) arrive as pilgrims at Iximche from throughout the Guatemalan Highlands.

 Tourist facilities at the site include visitor parking, a small museum, a picnic area and a football field.
 The museum is open on a daily basis and displays a number of artefacts recovered from the ruins.